faizan4devloper/band-landing-page/README.md

-import React, { useState } from 'react';
+import React, { useEffect, useState } from 'react';
+import axios from 'axios';
-import styles from './QuestionBlock.module.css';
+import { PropagateLoader } from 'react-spinners';
-import Modal from './ImageModal'; // Import the Modal component
+import styles from './MainContent.module.css';
+import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";
+import { faLink } from "@fortawesome/free-solid-svg-icons";

 // Utility function to convert URLs in text to anchor tags const parseLinks = (text) => {